st4rdog/st4rdog.github.io/_tutorials/unity/graphics/bake-lightmaps-using-blender.md

 id       : tGraphicsBlenderLightmapping
 title    : "Baking lightmaps using Blender" date     : 2015-11-15
+author   : aStardog

-subtitle : "How to bake lightmaps using Blender and bring them into Unity!" author   : aStardog
+subtitle       : "How to bake lightmaps using Blender and bring them into Unity!" subtitle-short : "How to bake lightmaps using Blender and bring them into Unity!"

 # IMAGES
-bg-img-path  : "/imgs/rockettournament/001.png"
+bg-img-path  : "/imgs/tutorials/game/resi/001.png"
-bg-img-scale : 250%
+bg-img-scale : 180%

 # OPTIONS - TUTORIAL
 isAvailable : true